aaronkaka/commonjs-react-components/README.md

 ### How do I require() it into my consuming application?

 Publish your component to an npm registry, set up your project with webpack and necessary plugins, and npm install it.

+**Note** that your webpack config must handle the SCRIPTINCLUDE feature flag.

 Example usage: